 The MtlOverride node provides inputs for controlling various material properties.
 Some correspond to parameters in the section below.

-base_mtl – Specifies the material V-Ray will use while rendering the object.
+base_mtl – Specifies the material V-Ray uses while rendering the object.

-gi_mtl – Specifies the material V-Ray will use while calculating the GI solution.
+gi_mtl – Specifies the material V-Ray uses while calculating the GI solution.

-reflect_mtl – The material V-Ray will use to render the object with, when the object is seen in reflections.
+reflect_mtl – The material V-Ray uses to render the object with, when the object is seen in reflections.
 For more information, see Using the Reflect material example below.

-refract_mtl – The material V-Ray will use to render the object with, when the object is seen in refractions.
+refract_mtl – The material V-Ray uses to render the object with, when the object is seen in refractions.
 For more information, see Using the Refract material example below.

-shadow_mtl – The material that will be used to render shadows cast from the object.
+shadow_mtl – The material that is used to render shadows cast from the object.

 Enable the GI material – Enables the rendering of the material connected to the gi_mtl input of the node.